preservim/nerdtree/README.markdown

 Note: Now start vim with plain `vim`, not `vim .`

 ---
-> How can I open NERDTree as a window automatically when vim starts up on opening a directory?
+> How can I open NERDTree automatically when vim starts up on opening a directory?

     autocmd StdinReadPre * let s:std_in=1
     autocmd VimEnter * if argc() == 1 && isdirectory(argv()[0]) && !exists("s:std_in") | exe 'NERDTree' argv()[0] | wincmd p | ene | endif

-This trick also prevents NERDTree from hiding when first select a file.
+This window is tab-specific, meaning it's used by all windows in the tab.
+This trick also prevents NERDTree from hiding when first selecting a file.

 ---
 > How can I map a specific key or shortcut to open NERDTree?